P0175 Code Explained (System Too Rich Bank 2)

 Bank 2 means the side of the engine that does not contain cylinder number 1.

 If your scanner shows a rich code on the other side of the engine, see P0172 (System Too Rich Bank 1).
-If you also see a lean code on bank 2, see P0174 (System Too Lean Bank 2).
+If bank 2 is lean instead, see P0174 (System Too Lean Bank 2).

 Why a Rich Condition Matters